Scholasticpal/Scholasticpal/README.md

 ## I'm a Front End Developer and ML Enthusiast!!

+I am Passionate about using my technical and management skills towards building products that positively impact people's lives and make a difference.

-- 🔭 I'm currently working on Visual Detection using ML
+- 🔭 I'm currently working on a project of Object Detection Model using ML
 - 🌱 I’m currently learning ML using Tensorflow
 - 👯 I’m looking to collaborate with other Web Developers and Tensorflow users
 - 🥅 2022 Goals: Create min 3 projects that cater to the community